 Experiencing Mood Imbalances

 Mood and personality changes are also common among those affected by alcohol addiction.
+Especially when sober, someone with an alcohol addiction can become incredibly irritable.
 Poorly controlled emotions can result in issues at work and within the home.
 This is why it’s important to recognize National Impaired Driving Prevention Month.